 Admit it, if you are not aware of preparing your nipples earlier before labour day, chances are you will probably not able to breastfeed once you have a newborn.
 Most of the cases, you can.
 However, you will have a little difficulty expressing your breast milk.

-I myself experienced this since I did not neither search for information nor were not told about breastfeeding preparation.
+I myself experienced this since I did not neither search for information nor were told about breastfeeding preparation.
 Thus, I had a few problems such as:

 - My baby refused my nipples despite the fact that nurses helped with assisting and tried to push my son to suck, but he just did not.